Textainer Announces Date for the First Quarter 2023 Earnings Release and Conference Call

-HAMILTON, Bermuda, April 24, 2023 (GLOBE NEWSWIRE) -- Textainer Group Holdings Limited TGHTXT)) ("Textainer", "we" and "our"), one of the world's largest lessors of intermodal containers, will release first quarter 2023 financial results before the open of regular market trading on Tuesday, May 2, 2023.
+/EIN News/ -- HAMILTON, Bermuda, April 24, 2023 (GLOBE NEWSWIRE) -- Textainer Group Holdings Limited (NYSE:TGH; JSE:TXT) (“Textainer”, “we” and “our”), one of the world’s largest lessors of intermodal containers, will release first quarter 2023 financial results before the open of regular market trading on Tuesday, May 2, 2023.
 A conference call to discuss its results will follow at 11:00 a.m.
 Eastern Time that same day.

 Those wishing to participate via webcast should access the call through Textainer’s Investor Relations website at http://investor.textainer.com.
 Those wishing to participate via telephone may dial in at 1-877-407-9039 (U.S. & Canada) or 1-201-689-8470 (International).
 The conference call replay will be available via webcast through Textainer’s Investor Relations website.
 The telephone replay will be available from 2:00 p.m.
 Eastern Time on May 2, 2023, through May 9, 2023, by dialing 1-844-512-2921 (U.S. & Canada) or 1-412-317-6671 (International).
 The replay passcode will be 13738067.